The Southern Belle

 day 02 Atlanta

 This morning, enjoy a city tour of Atlanta and learn about one of its most famous residents, Margaret Mitchell.
 In 1936, Mitchell published the book “Gone with the Wind”.
 It depicted the life of the daughter of a plantation owner and follows her life through the Civil War and Reconstruction.
 The story takes place in Atlanta and south of Atlanta in a small town named Jonesboro.
 This morning, you will visit the Road to Tara Museum and Stately Oaks Plantation which was the inspiration for Tara.
 You will have the opportunity to see memorabilia from the movie including costumes worn by the stars Clark Gable and Vivien Leigh.
-In the evening, enjoy a welcome reception which will give you the opportunity to meet your fellow travelers.
+In the evening, enjoy a welcome reception which will give you the opportunity to meet your fellow travellers.

 day 03 Atlanta-Augusta-Charleston